Green's Function Approach to Interacting Higher-order Topological Insulators: Stability of higher-order topological phases

 To verify these predictions obtained from the effective surface Hamiltonian, we diagonalize the tight-binding model in Eq.\eqref{HOTImodel} on a finite-size system with the shape of one-quarter cylinder in Fig.\ref{fig_hingenum}.
 The $z$ direction is taken to be periodic.
-We find that at $k_z=0$, there are four eigenstates with zero energy, with three of them localized at the hinges, and one localized at cylindrical part of the surface.
-As the system size increases, the angular width of the state at the cylindrical surface decreases, approaching an effective hinge state.
-Therefore, the emergence of hinge states as features of higher-order topology does not require the boundaries to preserve the protecting symmetry nor does it require the existence of a physical hinge.
+We find that at $k_z=0$, there are four eigenstates with zero energy, with three of them localized at the hinges, and one localized at cylindrical part of the surface. {We use Gaussian fit $|\psi|^2=A\exp(-\frac{x^2}{2\sigma^2})$ to obtain the width of the state at the cylindrical surface, as shown in the inset of Fig.\ref{fig_hingenum}.
+Here $x$ is the distance to the center of the zero mode.
+Define width $w$ by the location where the Gaussian curve reduces to half its peak value, then $w=2.35\sigma$.
+The fitting shows the wave function profile approaches a Gaussian function when $R$ increases, while for small $R=40$ there is deviation from Gaussian due to finite size effect.
+For $R=40$ and $80$ we obtain $w=16.6$ and $20.6$ respectively. $w^2$ as a function of $R$ in various system sizes is shown in Fig.\ref{fig_hingenum}(c).
+The linear relation between $w^2$ and $R$ indicates $w\sim \sqrt{R}$ and $\Delta\phi\sim 1/\sqrt{R}$ at large system size.} Therefore, as the system size increases, the angular width $\Delta\phi$ of the state at the cylindrical surface decreases, approaching an effective hinge state.
+Therefore, the emergence of hinge states as features of higher-order topology does not require the boundaries to preserve the protecting symmetry nor does it require the existence of a physical hinge. {Although the computation in Fig.\ref{fig_hingenum} is performed for a non-interacting system, the hinge modes are expected to persist under weak interaction due to the presence of a finite surface gap.
+However, a direct numerical verification of the existence of hinge states in an interacting system with large system size is beyond the scope of this work.}

 We emphasize that the above conclusions do not imply these hinge states will emerge under arbitrary boundary conditions that break the protecting symmetry.
 For example, due to the absence of $C_4T$ symmetry on the boundary, in principle the hinge states in Fig.\ref{fig_hinge}(a) can be removed by superimposing a layer of Chern insulator to the left and right side surfaces respectively.
 However, this process has to be a large perturbation that closes the surface gap. {Our results in Fig.\ref{fig_cyhinge} and \ref{fig_hingenum} show that if the boundary is obtained by truncating the crystal rather than decorating with another material, then the presence of hinge states is a local property of the boundary, independent of whether the boundary satisfies the global symmetry.
 In regards of the realization of these hinge states in experiments, this implies the boundary termination of the sample does not need to strictly obey the symmetry and does not require a sharp hinge for these hinge states to be observed.}